mishaploid/carrot-demography/README.md

 * `DCARv3.4.all.out.gff.gz` - results from RepeatMasker to mask regions that are highly repetitive/ambiguously mapped
 * `masked_regions.bed.gz` - results from RepeatMasker reformatted into BED format (tab-delimited, chromosome, start position, stop position) using the code below.

-### Snakefile
+### Key files

-This is the workhorse file for Snakemake and tracks the expected output files in addition to including some python code to format input variables.
+1. `Snakefile` - This is the workhorse file for Snakemake and tracks the expected output files in addition to including some python code to format input variables.

-### rules/
-Folder containing rules files (`.smk`) that are called by snakemake.
+1. `rules/` - Folder containing rules files (`.smk`) that are called by snakemake.
 For this project, `rules/run_smc.smk` contains the code necessary to run SMC++ to estimate effective population size.

-### config.yaml
-This file can be edited to adjust file paths for input files and parameters to run SMC++
+1. `config.yaml` - This file can be edited to adjust file paths for input files and parameters to run SMC++

-### submit.json
-Specifies cluster configuration, log files, and CPU/mem usage for each rule - needs to be adjusted depending on HPC environment.
+1. `submit.json` - Specifies cluster configuration, log files, and CPU/mem usage for each rule - needs to be adjusted depending on HPC environment.

 ## Setup